roemvaar/cs_notes/docs/computer_systems/cpp.md

 `int x = nullptr; // error: nullptr is a pointer not an integer`

 In older code, 0 or NULL is typically used instead of nullptr.
-However, using nullptr eliminates confusion between intergers (such as 0 or NULL) and pointers (such as nullptr).
+However, using nullptr eliminates confusion between integers (such as 0 or NULL) and pointers (such as nullptr).

 ## User-Defined Types